kha09/allam-nu7aa/README.md

    # or
    bun dev

 5. **Modify the Environment File**
-   Please follow the following changes to the [env.local](allam-nu7aa/env.local) file:
+   Follow these steps to update the [env.local](allam-nu7aa/env.local) file:
    1. Open the file.
    2. Add your `API KEY` and `PROJECT ID`.
-   3. Change the file's name to `.env.local`
+   3. Rename the file to `.env.local`